-Here are a few examples of what you need to take into account to avoid misleading or confuse users:
+Here are a few examples of what you need to take into account to avoid misleading or confusing users:

 Body: The body of your In-App message should only describe the benefits of app tracking for your users.
 You should not offer incentives, display a screen that looks like a request, display an image of the alert or annotate the screen behind the alert.
 Please review the examples provided by Apple in the Human Interface Guidelines and in the App Store Review Guidelines.

-Here is how a pre-permission campaign looks like if you use a full screen In-App format:
+Here is what a pre-permission campaign looks like if you use a full-screen In-App format:

 Tracking the results of your campaign

-As any other In-App campaign, you can track the results of your campaign from Batch dashboard (see more here).
-You can also use one of Batch analytics dispatcher to track the results of your campaign in your favorite analytics tool.
+As with any other In-App campaign, you can track the results of your campaign from Batch dashboard (see more here).
+You can also use one of Batch analytics dispatcher to track the results of your campaign in your favourite analytics tool.